RiccardoFedrizzi/comnetsemu_5Gnet/README.md

 ### Check UE connections

-Notice how the UE DockerHost has been initiated running 'open5gs_ue_init.sh' which, based on the configuration provided in 'open5gs-ue.yaml' creates two default UE connections.
+Notice how the UE DockerHost has been initiated running `open5gs_ue_init.sh` which, based on the configuration provided in `open5gs-ue.yaml`, creates two default UE connections.
+The sessions are started specifying the slice, not the APN.
+The APN, and thus the associated UPF, is selected by the 5GC since, in `subscriber_profile.json`, a slice is associated to a session with specific DNN.

 Enter the container and verify UE connections: